-Since the proposed water use of 9.3 af/yr is less than the calculated availability of 19.97 af/yr based on the project sites location on the valley floor, the project complies with the Napa County Water Availability Analysis requirements.
+Since the proposed water use of 3.49 af/yr is less than the calculated availability of 16 af/yr of the portion of the property located on the valley floor, the project complies with the Napa County Water Availability Analysis requirements.
 A Tier 2 and Tier 3 analysis are not required.